tommyrot/superseriousstats/.github/README.md

 ---

 ### Q: My channel was logged by different clients in the past.
-How do i parse them?
+How do I parse them?

 It is important to parse logs in chronological order.
 Working from oldest to newest, put all continuous logs with the same syntax in a separate directory.
 Edit `sss.conf` and set the correct parser for this batch.
 Now parse all logs in the directory.
 Next, edit the config file again and set the parser for the next set of logs and parse them.
 Repeat this procedure as many times as necessary.

 ---

 ### Q: I have just one big log file.
-What should i do?
+What should I do?

 You will have to split it into daily logfiles before parsing.